Apologies, fellas, the Booby’s a little late getting his post up this Wednesday morning. But here we go, better late than never.

 Today, the Booby will stay within the country of Guatemala, but will take you someplace that diverges from Antigua’s aforementioned tourist bustle.
 He’s talking about the Eastern Guatemalan coastal town of Livingston, a wonderful locale for you to visit as part of your life experience.

 The other striking feature of Livingston is its location on the delta where the Rio Dulce flows into the Caribbean Sea.
-This is what also makes Livingston an important stopover for people wishing to travel up this beautiful river.
-From town it is easy to find public or private boats that travel upstream, and eventually on to Lago Izabal.
+This is what also makes Livingston an important stopover for people wishing to travel along this lush river way.
+From town it’s easy to find public or private boats that travel upstream, and eventually on to Lago Izabal.

 The Booby strongly advises you to take this journey.

-Travelling along the Rio Dulce and its tributaries provides beautiful scenery and a brief respite from the modern world.
-The more adventurous can also choose to stay in a jungle hut.
+Travelling this river (and its tributaries, if you get the chance) provides both beautiful scenery and a brief respite from the modern world.
+The more adventurous can also choose to stay in a jungle hut; the more reserved can stay in one of the few (very few) riverside hotels between the two small towns at either end of the river.

-There are a number of ways you can do this: a handful of small local tour operators will take you for a day trip up-river; alternatively, you may wish to actually spend one or more nights deeper in the jungle, along one of the river’s dark tributaries (see here and here); or, you can even hike from Livingston through the jungle to some of the more scenic parts.
-Whichever option you choose is up to you.
+There are a number of ways you can do this brief but rewarding journey: a handful of small local tour operators will take you for a day trip up-river; alternatively, you may wish to actually spend one or more nights deeper in the jungle, along one of the river’s dark tributaries (see here and here); or, you can even hike from Livingston through the jungle and on to some of the more scenic destinations.
+Whichever option you choose to explore the Rio Dulce beyond the bounds of Livingston is up to you.

-In addition to providing access to the Rio Dulce Livingston is also a minor port which provides access to the Guatemalan city of Puerto Barrios, as well as the Belizean city of Punta Gorda.
+The town is an important local transport hub.
+In addition to providing access to the Rio Dulce Livingston is also a minor port which also serves the Guatemalan city of Puerto Barrios, as well as the Belizean city of Punta Gorda.

 As for the town of Livingston itself, there are at least two approaches visitors typically take.
 Some see Livingston as a brief destination in itself, while others see it merely as a stopover to get up river.
 Some fellow travellers, met in passing, would gasp when the Booby told them he was staying in Livingston for four days: